peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat dividend,
         PeterO.Numbers.EFloat divisor);

-Divides this object by another binary float and returns the result.
+Divides one binary float by another and returns the result.
 When possible, the result will be exact.

 <b>Parameters:</b>